jmntg-umich/canvas_scripts/readme.md

 # Canvas Assignment Comments Downloader

 ## Overview
-These scripts create a report containing submission comments from a specified Canvas assignment (or all assignments) from a specified Canvas course.
+These scripts create a report containing submission comments from a specified Canvas assignment (or all assignments) from a specified Canvas course.\
+\
+Please note: The group comment report DOES contain numerical grades, so be sure not to share it with non-authorized individuals.
+Always follow FERPA guidlines.

 ## Requirements